 The first step to healthier cooking is to take recipes as suggestions.
 Before you start chopping and mixing, scan the recipe to see if there are any unnecessary calories.
 Look for excess cheese, butter and oils, as well as sugars.

 Tangy, fat-free Greek yogurt is a healthful replacement for sour cream.
-Try this switch in herbed and spiced dips, tacos, nachos, enchiladas, or throw it in a cooked dish as a thickening agent.
-You’ll save 45 calories for each 2-tablespoon serving.
+Try this switch in herbed and spiced dips, tacos, nachos or enchiladas, or throw it in a cooked dish as a thickening agent.
+You’ll save 45 calories for each two-tablespoon serving.

 Add body to soups and sauces with pureed vegetables instead of heavy cream, evaporated milk, butter or cheese.
 This move will also add fiber and nutrients to your dish for very few calories.
 A puree of carrots will add texture to meatless spaghetti sauce, and mixing a blend of beans into a chili or soup will add flavor and thicken it—all with very few added calories.
-In this recipe, Chef Meg thickens a taco soup with chickpeas!